This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Zero Suicide Academy

-A 2-day training for senior leaders of healthcare and behavioral healthcare organizations that seek to dramatically reduce suicides among patients in their care.
+A training for healthcare and behavioral healthcare organizations that seek to dramatically reduce suicides among patients in their care.

 Geographic coverage: Nationwide